 The seriousness of our times ought to inspire us to stand in readiness for service in God’s army, to witness resolutely for His Truth and to eagerly proclaim His Word to all flesh.
 We have been admonished by Paul to be prepared to give a reason for the hope that burns within us.
 Whether ministering to the needy or standing before magistrates, we need to be witnesses to the love and character of Jesus, our Saviour.
 To do this, we need to know Him as our Brother.

 The Feasts of God will help us know our Saviour better.
-They outline the Plan of Salvation and, through their harvest lessons, they teach us of Jesus’ ongoing work after the Cross.
+They outline His Plan of Salvation and, through their harvest lessons, they teach us of Jesus’ ongoing work after the Cross.
 At the same time they give us guidance for the end-times and prepare us to meet our God.
 They form the foundation of our covenant with God and distinguish His followers from the world around them.
-The Bible tells us that, together with the indwelling of the Holy Spirit, the Feasts are the Seal of God—His mark—that identifies His true worshipers.
+The Bible tells us that, together with the indwelling of the Holy Spirit as evidence of our faith, the Feasts form the Seal of God—His Mark—that identifies His true worshipers.
 And they give us an assurance of salvation as they display God’s power to save in a way that every generation and every age can understand.

 “At the commencement of the time of trouble, we were filled with the Holy Ghost as we went forth and proclaimed the Sabbath more fully.
 This enraged the churches, and nominal Adventists, as they could not refute the Sabbath truth.
 And at this time God’s chosen all saw clearly that we had the truth, and they came out and endured the persecution with us.”
 White, Early Writings, p.
 33.